therealdreg/pico-usb-sniffer-lite/README.md

 Given the limited size of the capture buffer, trigger mechanism provides a way for the debugged target to mark the part of interest.

+**WARNING**: This project uses different GPIOs than the original project by Alex Taradov because okhi uses these GPIOs.

 # Examples

 Here are a couple of example capture logs for the [enumeration](stuff/usb_fs_enumeration.txt) and a regular [data transfer](stuff/usb_fs_data.txt).